klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 MPI 007 - OMP 000 - HWT 041 (CCD5) - Node nid006872 - RT_GPU_ID 0 - GPU_ID 7 - Bus_ID dc(GCD7/CCD5)
 ```

-With the `-l` option we also print some information about the CCD that a core belongs to and the
+With the `-l` option of `gpu_check`, we also print some information about the CCD that a core belongs to and the
 GCD and corresponding optimal CCD for each PCIe bus ID, which makes it very easy to check if the
 mapping is as intended.
 Note that the GCDs are indeed in the linear order starting with GCD0.